ubc-library-rc/dri-needs-assessment/it.md

 <b>Recommendation 3</b>
   <br>
 The UBC IT portfolio is responsible for creating the policies and guidelines for researchers to adhere to, but UBC Ethics gets the bulk of questions about compliance.
-This gap should be bridged with resources centralized in a single location to support researchers in their ability to conduct research that properly protects research participants
+This gap should be bridged with resources centralized in a single location to support researchers in their ability to conduct research that properly protects research participants.
   </div>